a

 (2) Right to confirmation

 You have the right to request confirmation from the controller as to whether we are processing personal data concerning you.
-You can request confirmation at any time using the above contact details.
+You can request confirmation at any time using the contact details above.

 (3) Right to information

-If personal data is processed, you can request information about this personal data and the following information at any time:
+If personal data is processed, you can request access to this personal data and the following information at any time:

 b. the categories of personal data that are processed;

-c. the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;
+c. the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular in the case of recipients in third countries or international organisations;

-d. if possible, the envisaged period for which the personal data will be stored or, if this is not possible, the criteria for determining that period;
+d. if possible, the envisaged period for which the personal data will be stored or, if this is not possible, the criteria for determining this duration;

 f. the existence of a right of appeal to a supervisory authority;

-g. if the personal data are not collected from the data subject, all available information on the origin of the data;
+g. if the personal data is not collected from the data subject, all available information about the origin of the data;

-h. the existence of automated decision-making, including profiling, pursuant to Article 22(1) and (4) GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject.
+h. the existence of automated decision-making, including profiling, in accordance with Article 22(1) and (4) of the GDPR and, at least in these cases, meaningful information about the logic involved, as well as the scope and intended effects of such processing for the data subject.

-If personal data is transferred to a third country or to an international organisation, you have the right to be informed of the appropriate safeguards in accordance with Article 46 GDPR in connection with the transfer.
+If personal data is transferred to a third country or to an international organisation, you have the right to be informed of the appropriate safeguards in accordance with Article 46 of the GDPR in connection with the transfer.
 We provide a copy of the personal data that is the subject of the processing.
 For any further copies that you personally request, we may charge a reasonable fee based on administrative costs.
-If the application is made electronically, the information shall be provided in a commonly used electronic format, unless otherwise stated.
-The right to obtain a copy referred to in paragraph 3 shall not affect the rights and freedoms of others.
+If you submit the application electronically, the information must be provided in a commonly used electronic format, unless the applicant states otherwise.
+The right to obtain a copy referred to in paragraph 3 shall not adversely affect the rights and freedoms of other persons.

 (4) Right to rectification

-You have the right to obtain from us without undue delay the rectification of inaccurate personal data concerning you.
-Taking into account the purposes of the processing, you have the right to request the completion of incomplete personal data – also by means of a supplementary declaration.
+You have the right to obtain from us the rectification of inaccurate personal data concerning you without undue delay.
+Taking into account the purposes of the processing, you have the right to request the completion of incomplete personal data, including by means of a supplementary statement.

 (5) Right to erasure (“right to be forgotten”)

-You have the right to request the controller to delete personal data concerning you without undue delay and we are obliged to delete personal data without undue delay if one of the following reasons applies:
+You have the right to obtain from the controller that personal data concerning you be erased without undue delay and we are obliged to erase personal data without undue delay if one of the following grounds applies:

 a.
-The personal data are no longer necessary for the purposes for which they were collected or otherwise processed.
+The personal data is no longer necessary for the purposes for which it was collected or otherwise processed.

 c.
-The data subject objects to the processing pursuant to Article 21(1) GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) GDPR.
+The data subject objects to the processing in accordance with Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing in accordance with Article 21(2) of the GDPR.

 d.
-The personal data have been unlawfully processed.
+The personal data has been processed unlawfully.

 e.
-The erasure of the personal data is necessary to fulfil a legal obligation under Union law or the law of the Member States to which the controller is subject.
+The erasure of the personal data is necessary for compliance with a legal obligation under Union law or the law of the Member States to which the controller is subject.

 f.
-The personal data have been collected in relation to information society services offered in accordance with Article 8(1) GDPR.
+The personal data was collected in relation to the information society services offered in accordance with Article 8(1) of the GDPR.

-Where the controller has made the personal data public and is obliged pursuant to paragraph 1 to erase them, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform controllers processing the personal data that a data subject has requested the erasure by such controllers of any links to, or copies of, those personal data or has requested replication of such personal data.
+If the controller has made the personal data public and is obliged to delete them in accordance with paragraph 1, it shall take appropriate measures, including technical measures, taking into account the available technology and the costs of implementation, to inform data controllers processing the personal data that a data subject of theirs requests the deletion of all links to such personal data or copies of them. or replication of such personal data.

 The right to erasure (“right to be forgotten”) does not exist if the processing is necessary: